Yaxuan-w/Robot-Path-Planning/README.md

 # A* Pathfinding Algorithm for Robot Path Planning

-The A Search Algorithm* with graph search (no repeated states) is implemented for solving a robot path planning problem.
+The A* Search Algorithm with graph search (no repeated states) is implemented for solving a robot path planning problem.
 The objective is to determine the lowest-cost path for a point robot to navigate from a start position to a goal position in a 2D workspace, while avoiding obstacles and minimizing the movement cost.

 ## Description

-- **A star Search Algorithm:** Finds the optimal path between source and destination based on `f(x) = g(x) + h(x)`.
+- **A-star Search Algorithm:** Finds the optimal path between source and destination based on `f(x) = g(x) + h(x)`.
 - **Customizable Turn Cost:** Adds an angle-based penalty to turning, controlled by a user-defined parameter `k`.
 - **Grid Representation:** Supports blocked and unblocked cells with a visualizable grid output.
 - **Heuristic:** Uses Euclidean distance as the heuristic to estimate the cost to the destination.